 The steak was beautifully cooked, it just melted in your mouth!
 It came with a red wine sauce that really put it over the top, and next time I’ll be asking for some extra sauce on the side.
 It’s a real bargain at just $29, having paid almost twice that at some steakhouses in NYC for a similar dish (that may not have been as good as this).

 My wife’s salad wasn’t something that I would have ordered, but she really enjoyed it.
-The chinese chicken salad comes with shredded cabbage, crispy wontons, carrots, green onions, sesame seeds, peanuts, cilantro, and a ginger sesame dressing.
+The Chinese chicken salad comes with shredded cabbage, crispy wontons, carrots, green onions, sesame seeds, peanuts, cilantro, and a ginger sesame dressing.
 As you can see from the picture above, it’s a pretty massive salad, one that could easily be shared by two people.

 And finally it was time for dessert.
 We got the Sugar Factory Fondue and the Peanut Butter, Jelly & Milk Chocolate Pizza.
 It was overkill for sure, but we couldn’t decide on just one. 🙂

 I absolutely LOVE chocolate fondue, and Sugar Factory is well-known for this, so of course I had to order it!
 The fondue is served with brownie bites, homemade marshmallows, gummy bears, white chocolate bread (wow), bananas, strawberries, and a lemon buttery pound cake.
 Ah-mazing!
 I actually liked it better than The Melting Pot‘s chocolate fondue, if you can believe that.
-Next time I’m going to try some of the other fondue treats they offer, like the Rice Krispie bites, chocolate pretzels, and cheescake chunks.
+Next time I’m going to try some of the other fondue treats they offer, like the Rice Krispy bites, chocolate pretzels, and cheesecake chunks.

 The PB&J chocolate pizza was unlike anything I had ever seen before, and pure curiosity convinced us to try this.
 The pizza “crust” is actually sugar cookie dough, and it’s topped with peanut butter, milk chocolate, crumbled peanut butter cookies, Reese’s Pieces, strawberry jam, whipped cream, peanut butter M&Ms, and toasted peanuts.
 Certainly not the easiest thing to eat without making a mess, but it’s well worth the effort!
 (And if you’re not a peanut butter fan, they’ve got some other sweet pizza varieties that are sure to please)